nothke/UnityDOTSGotchas/README.md

     }
 ```

-You can also mark as ReadOnly if you want to only read, making the operation more optimized.
+You can also mark as ReadOnly if you want to only read, making the job potentially faster.